 The discovery of the environmental genome for industrial products was published by the Royal Society of Chemistry in the Journal of Green Chemistry.
 The full paper includes the origin of the repeatable structure of the environmental genomic segments and the implications for mapping the full genome.

 The nonprofit Environmental Genome Initiative is collaborating with product manufacturers and industry associations, government agencies, foundations, and investors to map the content, design, manufacturing processes, and energy use for the 100,000 industrial chemicals-in-commerce used to make virtually all materials and products worldwide.
+These engineering-based datasets provide a new and far more accurate way to measure environmental impacts.
+EGI also advises organizations on sustainability and circularity planning.

-We are inspired by the successful completion of the Human Genome Project, which allowed researchers to map of the DNA code that makes up the human genome, and how that knowledge has been used to make significant impacts in the fields of oncology, pharmacology, rare and undiagnosed diseases and infectious diseases.
+We are inspired by the successful completion of the Human Genome Project, which allowed researchers to map of the DNA code that makes up the human genome, and how that knowledge has been used to make significant impacts in the fields of oncology, pharmacology, rare and undiagnosed diseases, and infectious diseases.

 The nonprofit Environmental Genome Initiative was founded in 2017 after Dr. Michael Overcash, Ph.D., and a number of his scientific colleagues discovered a repeating pyramidal shape as they mapped detailed chemical manufacturing processes.